What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 Cherry eye, commonly known as Prolapsed Nictitating Membrane or Third Eyelid Gland disease in dogs, occurs when the tear gland protrudes out of its normal position within the third eyelid.
 It creates an unsightly red or pink mass near one corner of the eye that resembles that of a cherry.

-Although alarming to witness, cherry eye is typically not life-threatening but requires prompt medical care to reduce complications and discomfort for your pet.
+Although alarming to witness, cherry eye is typically not life-threatening; however, it requires prompt medical care to minimize complications and discomfort for your pet.

 What Are the Symptoms of Cherry Eye?